vistadataproject/nodeVISTA/setupDocker/README.md

 ### Thick Clients
 The main thick client of VISTA is a Windows application called the Computerized Patient Record System (CPRS).
+The windows installer for CPRS is [here](https://www.osehra.org/content/install-vistarpms-clients).

 To run CPRS on a Macintosh or Linux machine, one requires a Windows virtual machine.
 To create a Windows virtual machine, first download and install [Virtualbox](https://www.virtualbox.org), then download and install the Windows operating system from the Windows 10 disk image [here](https://www.microsoft.com/en-us/software-download/windows10ISO).
-Finally, download and install CPRS from [here](https://www.osehra.org/content/install-vistarpms-clients).
-To configure the connection between CPRS and nodeVISTA:
+Finally, download and install CPRS installer within the virtualized Windows environment.

+To configure the connection between the CPRS client and nodeVISTA server:

+__In Virtualbox:__

-In Virtualbox: Set networking to 'Bridged
+Set networking to 'Bridged

+__On the Mac host:__

-On the Mac host: Obtain the __docker IP address__ of nodeVISTA
+Obtain the __docker IP address__ of nodeVISTA
 > sudo docker inspect -f "{{ .NetworkSettings.IPAddress }}" nodevista999

+__In the Windows VM:__

-In the Windows VM: Confirm the Windows environment can reach the NodeVistA docker environment
+Confirm the Windows environment can reach the NodeVistA docker environment
 > ping -r 5 *__dockerIPaddress__*

 Right-click on the CPRS icon and open its "Properties".
 In the "Shortcut" tab, paste the following in the "Target" field, with the correct *dockerIPaddress*: